-Outside of work and academics, I have too many interests to list!
-I love swimming, water polo, golfing, camping, bodysurfing, hiking, picnicking, and basically any excuse I can get to go outside.
+Beyond work and academics, I have too many interests to list!
+I love swimming, water polo, golfing, camping, surfing, hiking, picnicking, and basically any excuse I can get to go outside.
 Oh- and I love tap dancing.
 Thankfully, I have a great group of friends crazy enough to join me on my adventures.
-When I am inside, I am writing or reading.
-My insane love of planning and organization led to my ETSY store, Fiat Lux Planning, and inspired me to post more about my student habits on this blog.
+When I am inside, I am writing or reading or generally having a hard time sitting still.
+My love of planning and organization led to my ETSY store, Fiat Lux Planning, and inspired me to post more about my student habits on this blog.

-This past year, I was a scientific visitor at the National Center for Atmospheric Research, working on the National Security Applications Program.
+In 2019, I was a scientific visitor at the National Center for Atmospheric Research, working on the National Security Applications Program.
 In this program, I was working for the GIS team.
 We tackled any number of GIS-related issues, ranging from optimization of NCAR’s GIS resources to individual grants in collaboration with universities worldwide.
 (If you’d like to learn more about my work at NCAR, heres a little summary.)
-I feel incredibly lucky to have had the opportunity to work with so many incredible minds right out of my college education!
+I feel incredibly lucky to have had the opportunity to work with so many incredible minds right out of my undergrad education!

 And that’s enough about me!

 But if you want more, here ya go: